dgwyer/ml-resources/README.md

 ## Work In Progress
 This is a very new list of ML resources so the structure may change around while we figure out the best way to organize the resources.
 By all means [let me know](https://github.com/dgwyer/ml-resources/issues/new) what you think and how it can be improved!

+As you may have noticed most (or almost all!) resources focus on diffusion models.
+This is because where most of my focus has been these last few months.
+But I do want to transition to cover LLMs too.
+So if you have some good language based resources you'd like to share please [let me know](https://github.com/dgwyer/ml-resources/issues/new).

 ## Research Papers

 ### Websites